A Sustainable Home for a Buddhist Monk, Junagadh, India

 The Uperkot Fort at Junagadh

 Uperkot means High Citadel.
-As the name suggests, the Uperkot fort at Junagadh is situated along the Girnar mountain ranges.
-It was an important outpost of the Mauryan Empire under King Ashoka.
+As the name suggests, the Uperkot fort at Junagadh is situated at the top of Girnar mountain ranges.
+It was an important outpost of the Mauryan Empire.
 The outer walls of the fort rise as high as 70 feet from the surrounding area.
 They provide security against intruders and create a protected sanctuary for the people.
 The fort was taken over at least 16 times by various rulers over its life span and continues to be a living museum of Indian history and architecture today.

 An interior wall with Chaitya Windows and benches 2